bebebebebe/Interrupt/README.md

 ### Disconnecting
 When a client quits properly, that is by typing the quit command `\`, the client sends the server a quit message and the program exits.
 When the server receives a quit message from a client, the server removes the client from the stored clients list, and adds the 'color' (integer) associated with the client back to the list of available colors.

+### Monitoring Clients
+When a client program receives a `ping` message from the server, it sends an `ack` message to the server.

+The server program has an additional thread, responsible for scheduling client monitoring.
+This thread mostly sleeps, except to set a shared boolean to true after an interval of time (by default 30s).
+When this boolean is true, the main thread resets it to false, sends a `ping` message to all clients on the client list, and removes clients from the clients list who have not been heard from in a while.
+"A while" means no message has been received from the client for the last `n` (by default 3) ping messages.

 ## Message formats